3stack-software/celery-cloudwatch/README.md

     }

     ```
-    (Note: Alternitavely, you can set up a `User` with the same policy and provide access details that way)
+    (Note: Alternatively, you can set up a `User` with the same policy and provide access details that way)

 2. Install via `python-pip` (and upgrade pip & boto)